I placed my order in a Paris café,

 I arrived alone in Paris by overnight train.

-I got a Eurorail ticket to leave my husband now.
+I got a Eurorail ticket to leave the man who became my husband now.

 all in a single night.